OpenCircuits/OpenCircuits/docs/Other/DesignDocs/Replace Component.md

 - ORGate for a NANDGate
 - ANDGate with no inputs for a Switch
 - XORGate with one input for a NOTGate
-- Switch for an XORGate
+- Switch for an XORGate with only outputs
+- Multiplexer for ANDGate with six inputs
 - IC with four inputs and two outputs for an encoder